Building and maintaining a System of Intracellular Compartments: Detailed dynamical system analysis of a single cisterna

 \subsection{Phase diagram for single cisterna}

 The roots of the above equation Eq.\,\eqref{eq:sveq_H1} are given by the polynomial equation, \begin{small}

-\end{small} We use this polynomial equation to study the nature of intersections of the fission and fusion kernels, i.e., existence and stability of the fixed points for $M$, by varying the effective parameters $v$ (influx rate), $C1, \,C_2$ (levels of fisogens and fisogens), $a_0$ (nucleation constant) and $d$ (fission/exit rate).
+\end{small} We use this polynomial equation to study the nature of intersections of the fission and fusion kernels, i.e., existence and stability of the fixed points for $M$, by varying the effective parameters $v$ (influx rate), $C1, \,C_2$ (levels of fisogens and fisogens), $a_0$ (nucleation constant) and $d$ (exit rate).
 This allows us to construct a phase diagram.
-As shown in Fig.\,\ref{fig:p_roots1}(a-c), there is a stable phase corresponding to one or two stable fixed points, unbounded phase corresponding to no stable fixed points, and semi-stable phase corresponding to one stable and one unstable fixed point, with asymptotic behaviour depending on the initial condition.
-Phases can be further classified based on the value of the steady state cisterna size - vesicle phase ($M \leq M_{0}$, a threshold size and stable fixed point) and stable cisterna phase ($M \ge M_{0}$ and stable fixed point), see Fig.\,\ref{fig:p_roots1}(a-c).
+As shown in Fig.\,\ref{fig:p_roots1}(a-c), there are stable phases corresponding to one or two stable fixed points, semi-stable phase corresponding to one stable and one unstable fixed point, with asymptotic behaviour depending on the initial condition, and unbounded growth corresponding to no stable fixed points.
+Phases can be further classified based on the value of the steady state (fixed point) -- vesicle phase ($M \leq M_{0}$, a threshold size and stable fixed point) and stable cisterna phase ($M \ge M_{0}$ and stable fixed point), see Fig.\,\ref{fig:p_roots1}(a-c).

-Phase boundaries can be constructed analytically by applying the transformation $M \rightarrow M+M_0$, to the cubic polynomial Eq.\eqref{eq:cubic}, and then analysing the coefficients ($Cf_i$'s) and the cubic discriminant ($\Delta$) of the transformed polynomial (Fig.\ref{fig:p_roots1}(a-c)).
+Phase boundaries can be constructed analytically by applying the transformation $M \rightarrow M+M_0$, to the cubic polynomial Eq.\,\eqref{eq:cubic} -- and then analysing its coefficients ($Cf_i$'s) and the cubic discriminant ($\Delta$) of the transformed polynomial (Fig.\,\ref{fig:p_roots1}(a-c)).
 To segregate the vesicle phase from the cisterna phase, we have taken $M_0 =1$, the unit vesicle size, which gives the transformed polynomial, \begin{small}

-\end{small} If the above coefficient $Cf_0 <0$, the above polynomial cannot have a root in $\leq 1$ (as the original polynomial Eq.\eqref{eq:cubic} will only cross the y-axis for $M>M_0$).
-This is also depicted by the contour line given by $Cf_0 = 0$ (thick purple line) in Fig.\ref{fig:p_roots1}(a-c).
-Furthermore, Fig.\ref{fig:p_roots1}(c)suggests that a minimum value of the nucleation constant $a_0$ is needed to move to the stable cisterna phase from the vesicle phase.
+\end{small} If the coefficient $Cf_0 <0$, the above polynomial cannot have a root for $M\leq 1$ (as the original polynomial Eq.\,\eqref{eq:cubic} will only cross the y-axis for $M>1$).
+This is also dictated by the contour line, $Cf_0 = 0$ (thick purple line) in Fig.\,\ref{fig:p_roots1}(a-c).
+Furthermore, Fig.\,\ref{fig:p_roots1}(c) suggests that a minimum value of the nucleation constant $a_0$ is needed to move to the stable cisterna phase from the vesicle phase.